 The payload of MAC frames consists of information specific to the subtype of each frame.

-The FCS field
+FCS field

 The FCS field is a 32-bit field containing a 32-bit CRC.
 The FCS is calculated over all the fields of the MAC header and the frame body field.
 These are referred to as the calculation fields.
 The FCS is calculated using the following standard generator polynomial of degree 32: